JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 StudioSync is grounded in **HITL (Human-in-the-Loop)** and **HFHL (Human-First, Human-Last)** principles:

 - **Humans** drive story, tone, emotion, and creative direction.
-- **The system** manages structure, memory, alignment, and continuity.
+- **StudioSync** manages structure, memory, alignment, and continuity.
 - The **first and final voice** is always human.

 > This is not an LLM wrapper.
 It’s a cognitive collaboration framework for **scalable**, **high-integrity** storytelling that **prioritizes** (and **protects**) **human creativity at all levels**.